bdfoster/stella-dms/docs/tokens.md

 |`exp`|`number`|The epoch timestamp with respect to when the JWT will expire.
 Default: 4 hours after `iat`.|
 |`jti`|`string`|The token's identifier, which is tied to a database record.|

+**NOTE:** Other claims can be added to the payroll depending on the `scope` field for a request.
+These are defaults.

 A typical decoded JWT payload looks like this:
 ```json
 {